 Don’t we all wish to have creative, independent, innovative and self-confident children?
-Being a mum and an
+Being a mum and an educator led me to believe that as parents we should observe our children and allow their creative processes to evolve naturally.

 If we are successful in protecting them from the stereotypes of how they “should be”, we will have a much better chance of allowing their own personality to emerge and develop.